 Certi-Pur is not a certificate given to organic mattresses, but we decided to include it in our list as it certifies mattress non-toxicity.
 They test polyurethane foam in memory foam mattresses to check if it meets their standards regarding the amounts of volatile organic compounds (VOCs), phthalates, flame retardants, heavy metals, and other chemicals that contribute to indoor air pollution.

 They also prohibit the use of polybrominated diphenyl ether or PDBE.
 You can check the list of Certi-Pur certified companies here.
-If you decide to buy a memory foam mattress instead of an organic mattress, be sure that the product is Certi-PUR certified to minimize your exposure to hazardous chemicals when you sleep.
+If you decide to buy a memory foam mattress instead of an organic one, be sure that the product is Certi-PUR certified to minimize exposure to hazardous chemicals when you sleep.

 Greenwashing is a term that became popular in the 1980s.
 It refers to a company or organization that spends more time and money claiming to be environmentally friendly than actually implementing business practices that are good for the environment.
 It’s a form of false advertising.

-Greenwashing can also refer to misleading claims about a product, service or company made by an organization whose primary interests are in making money rather than the environment.
+Greenwashing can also refer to misleading claims about a product, service, or company made by an organization whose primary interests are in making money rather than the environment.

-That’s why it’s important to check that your mattress has got appropriate third-party certifications.
+That’s why it’s important to check that your mattress has appropriate third-party certifications.
 This way, you can be sure that your mattress is made of eco-friendly materials and complies with environmental industry standards.

 When buying a certified organic mattress, it is important to have a 3rd party certify that it follows certain safety standards.
 The mattress companies selling the mattress should be able to provide the certification documents for their product.